css-materials/course-site/content/faq/whom-course-for/index.md

     * Has taken general education math/stats courses
     * Does not have programming experience, but isn't afraid to tackle a new challenge
 * Needs
-    * Wants to work as a research assistant on a project exploring the onset of civil conflict, which is run exclusively in R
+    * Wants to work as a research assistant on a project exploring the onset of civil conflict, which is run in R
     * Will start contributing to a new research paper next quarter
     * Wants to produce high-quality visualizations